Samarinda East Kalimantan, Indonesia Travel Guide

 Limited organized hiking in city.
 Short, easy treks in Tanah Merah Mangrove Forest or Samarinda Botanical Garden.
 Serious trekking in broader East Kalimantan (Kutai National Park) needs local guides.

 Limited dedicated cycling infrastructure.
 Cycle on quieter roads or inside parks.
-Mountain biking needs exploring specific trails outside city, often without formal routes.
+Mountain biking needs exploring specific trails outside of urban, often without formal routes.

 Formal adventure sports are limited.
-White-water rafting may be available on some upstream rivers in East Kalimantan, needing specific arrangements and specific operators.
+White-water rafting may be available on some upstream rivers in East Kalimantan, needing specific arrangements along with certain operators.

 Always engage local guides for treks into natural areas or national parks to ensure safe and compliant exploration, especially in less-charted territories.